kgrewee/roobie/README.md

 ```

 ### Display
-Roobie uses a Flexbox layout.
-Use these if you want alignment classes to work correctly.
+Use these if you want flexbox layout classes to work correctly.
 ```html
 <div class="col">Column</div>
 <div class="row">Row</div>